|Human stem cells, isolated from bone marrow, home to a fractured and osteoporotic vertebra.|

-Stem cells offer the promise of enabling us to replace tissue lost due to trauma or degeneration.
-After isolating adult stem cells from bone marrow or adipose (fat) tissue, we activate unique genes within the cells that trigger the formation of the desired tissue.
-These modified stem cells are then injected into the injured area.
-Our stem cell technologies have been proven effective in repairing complex fractures in the vertebrae, skull, jaws, and long bones, as well as torn tendons and injured intervertebral discs.
+The Skeletal Program isolates adult stem cells from bone marrow or adipose tissue, and then matures these cells into the desired cell type for injection into an injured area.
+This stem cell technology has already proven effective in repairing complex fractures in the vertebrae, skull, jaws, and long bones, as well as torn tendons and injured intervertebral discs.